gchudnov/bspec/README.md

 ```

 ## Usage
-At the center of the library is a *specification* -- an object that has the following properties:
+At the center of the library is a *specification* -- an object with the following properties:
 * it can be combined with other *specification*-objects using `.and()`, `.or()` and `.not()` methods to form a composite specification and express more complex rules.
 * it implements `isSatisfiedBy` method -- a predicate that determines whether a *candidate* object does or does not satisfy some criteria.